CPT-Jack-A-Castle/awesome-hacking-lists/README.md

 - [glider](https://github.com/nadoo/glider) - glider is a forward proxy with multiple protocols support, and also a dns forwarding server with ipset management features(like dnsmasq).
 - [brook](https://github.com/txthinking/brook) - Brook is a cross-platform(Linux/MacOS/Windows/Android/iOS) proxy/vpn software
 - [awesome-go](https://github.com/avelino/awesome-go) - A curated list of awesome Go frameworks, libraries and software
-- [caddy](https://github.com/caddyserver/caddy) - Fast, cross-platform HTTP/2 web server with automatic HTTPS
+- [caddy](https://github.com/caddyserver/caddy) - Fast, multi-platform web server with automatic HTTPS
 - [xray](https://github.com/evilsocket/xray) - XRay is a tool for recon, mapping and OSINT gathering from public networks.
 - [flora-kit](https://github.com/huacnlee/flora-kit) - 💐 基于 shadowsocks-go 做的完善实现，自动网络分流，完全兼容 Surge 的配置文件。
 - [gh-polls](https://github.com/apex/gh-polls) - Polls for user feedback in GitHub issues
 - [WindowsSpyBlocker](https://github.com/crazy-max/WindowsSpyBlocker) - 🛡 Block spying and tracking on Windows
 - [dnssearch](https://github.com/evilsocket/dnssearch) - A subdomain enumeration tool.
-- [tcpproxy](https://github.com/bradfitz/tcpproxy) - MOVED TO github.com/google/tcpproxy; OLD: Go package for writing TCP proxies, routing based on HTTP Host headers and SNI server names.
 - [zgrab](https://github.com/zmap/zgrab) - **DEPRECATED** This project has been replaced by https://github.com/zmap/zgrab2
 - [brutemachine](https://github.com/evilsocket/brutemachine) - A Go library which main purpose is giving an interface to loop over a dictionary and use those words/lines as input for some custom logic such as HTTP file bruteforcing, DNS bruteforcing, etc.
 - [rqlite](https://github.com/rqlite/rqlite) - The lightweight, distributed relational database built on SQLite.